Avatar: The Last Airbender (2024 TV series): Casting

 Prior to their departure, DiMartino and Konietzko had revealed that they are committed to "culturally appropriate, non-whitewashed casting" according to a statement from Konietzko.
 Konietzko had said that he was hoping to include Dante Basco, the original voice actor who played Zuko.
-In August 2021 following leaked casting reports, Netflix revealed the show's cast for the main four characters: Gordon Cormier, Kiawentiio, Ian Ousley and Dallas Liu as Aang, Katara, Sokka and Zuko respectively.
+In August 2021 following leaked casting reports, Netflix revealed the show's cast for the main four characters: Gordon Cormier, Kiawentiio, Ian Ousley and Dallas Liu as Aang, Katara, Sokka, and Zuko respectively.
 Kim felt that "this was a chance to showcase Asian and Indigenous characters as living, breathing people.
 Not just in a cartoon, but in a world that truly exists, very similar to the one we live in."
-In November 2021, Daniel Dae Kim, who previously voiced General Fong in the animated series and later Hiroshi Sato in The Legend of Korra, joined the cast of the series as Fire Lord Ozai.
+In November 2021, Daniel Dae Kim, who previously voiced General Fong in the animated series and later Hiroshi Sato in The Legend of Korra, joined the cast as Fire Lord Ozai.
 Later that month, Paul Sun-Hyung Lee, Lim Kay Siu, and Ken Leung joined the cast of the series, playing Iroh, Gyatso, and Commander Zhao respectively.
 In December, Elizabeth Yu, Yvonne Chapman, Tamlyn Tomita, Casey Camp-Horinek and Maria Zhang were added to the cast, respectively playing Azula, Avatar Kyoshi, Yukari (a new character added as Suki's mother in replacement of the mayor of Kyoshi Island), Gran Gran and Suki.

 In April 2022, Arden Cho and Momona Tamada joined the cast as June and Ty-Lee.
 Later that month, C. S. Lee was cast as Avatar Roku.
 In June 2022, A Martinez and Amber Midthunder were cast as Master Pakku and Princess Yue respectively.
 In July 2022, it was revealed that James Sie would reprise his role as the Cabbage Merchant from the animated series.
-In September 2022, more additional roles were announced, with two of them being George Takei as the voice of Koh the Face Stealer and Randall Duk Kim as the voice of Wan Shi Tong.
+In September 2022, additional roles were announced, with two of them being George Takei as the voice of Koh the Face Stealer and Randall Duk Kim as the voice of Wan Shi Tong.
 Takei previously voiced the Fire Nation Prison Rig Warden in the animated series, while Duk Kim had a minor role in the 2010 live-action film The Last Airbender.

+In September 2024, Miya Cech was announced to have joined the main cast as Toph Beifong for the second season.
+In November 2024, Chin Han, Hoa Xuande, Justin Chien, Amanda Zhou, Crystal Yu, Kelemete Misipeka, Lourdes Faberes, and Rekha Sharma were announced to have joined the cast.
+In May 2025, Terry Chen, Dolly de Leon, Lily Gao, Madison Hu, and Dichen Lachman joined the cast for the second season while Jon Jon Briones, Tantoo Cardinal, and Adam Beach joined the cast for the third season.

 Filming

 Production and filming began in Vancouver, British Columbia on November 16, 2021.
 The series was filmed under the working titles Trade Winds and Blue Dawn.
 Principal photography wrapped on June 17, 2022.
 Stewart Whelan served as a cinematographer.
+The second season began filming on September 16, 2024, and wrapped in May 2025 while the third season began filming that same month and concluded later that year in November.